Harsh4r0ra/chat-cli/README.md

 - `/help` - Show available commands
 - `/room roomname` - Switch to a chatroom (admins can create rooms on demand)
 - `/makeadmin username` - (Admin only) Promote a user to admin by their username (email prefix)
+- `/resetpassword` - Send a password reset link to your email
+- `/magiclink` - Send a magic login link to your email

 ### Multi-Room & Admin Room